Eutechnik/octomeme/README.md

 * Sublime Text? https://www.sublimetext.com/ (I think this is a good one, as you can switch syntax highlighting between different languages etc)
 * http://www.wxpython.org/ ?
 * http://www.pygtk.org/ ?
+* Just use sublime.
+Don't bother with the others.